asciinema/vt-clj/README.md

 The emulator is based on
 [Paul Williams' parser for ANSI-compatible video terminals](http://vt100.net/emu/dec_ansi_parser).
-It covers only the output (display) part of the emulation as only this is needed by asciinema-player, and its handling of escape sequences is fully compatible with most modern terminal emulators like xterm, Gnome Terminal, iTerm, mosh etc.
+It covers only the output (display) part of the emulation as only this is needed by asciinema-player.
+Handling of escape sequences is fully compatible with most modern terminal emulators like xterm, Gnome Terminal, iTerm, mosh etc.

 ## License